cobbr/Covenant-wiki/Task-Contribution-Guide.md

 Does your new task require a lot of code and/or is fairly complex?

-If so, this may slightly change the way you contribute to Covenant.
+If so, this may change the way you contribute to Covenant.
 If your task does not fit well into a single source file, then consider adding your task as a `git` submodule to Covenant.
 Submodules are found under the `Covenant/Covenant/Data/Tasks/src` folder.

 If your task does not fit in a single source file and you do not have another git project to add as a submodule or don't want to deal with the headache of adding git submodules, please consider contributing to [SharpSploit](https://github.com/cobbr/SharpSploit)! `SharpSploit` is a library of C# post-exploitation functions.
 If your task fits well within the SharpSploit project, this is a great way to contribute your task/library to Covenant.
 For example, we'll take a Pull Request from Dennis Panagiotopoulos ([@den_n1s](https://twitter.com/den_n1s)) that added a COM hijacking persitence module: